fbpx

 Adaptation: smart agriculture, crop relocation, building seawalls and storm surge barriers, water reuse (rain harvesting and ocean water desalinization)

-To enrol in the Building Climate Change Resilient Communities click here.
+To enroll in the Building Climate Change Resilient Communities click here.
 Registration is open until April 17, 2017.

 Upcoming Courses in the Village Earth/CSU Online Certificate Program in Community-Based Development